 The cartel prohibition (and competition law enforcement in general) is enforced by the Portuguese Competition Authority (Autoridade da Concorrência), created in 2003 by Decree-Law nr.
-10/2003, of 18 January.
-The latter was revoked and replaced by Decree-Law nr.
-125/2014, of 18 August, which approved the current Statute of the Portuguese Competition Authority (hereinafter "the Authority").
-The current Statute reinforces - in relation to the previous one - the Authority's independence and autonomy while also ruling on aspects such as transparency, cooperation, control and responsibility on the performance of its functions, in line with the existing legal framework on independent regulatory authorities (see also question 9.1).
-The Authority is a public entity with the nature of an independent administrative body.
+10/2003, of 18 January and currently ruled by Decree-Law nr.
+125/2014, of 18 August.
+The Portuguese Competition Authority (hereinafter "the Authority") is a public entity with the nature of an independent administrative body.
 It benefits from (i) statutory independence for the performance of its attributions, (ii) administrative, financial and management autonomy, and (iii) independence from an organic, functional and technical perspective.
 The Authority has sanctioning, supervisory and regulatory powers which are established in Decree-Law nr.
 125/2014 and further developed in the Act.